Faith in Buddhism: Early Buddhism

 faith as an energy producing self-confidence, required for dealing with temptations and for self-mastery.
 Because faith helps remove perplexity, it inspires and gives energy to the devotee.

-A Buddhist thus aspires to faith in the Triple Gem, that is, the Buddha, the dharma and the saṅgha, as well as the value of discipline.
-In early Buddhist texts, however, faith does not mean a hostile response or lack of recognition of other deities.
-Although the Buddha refutes the bloody sacrifice of animals, he does not in itself condemn peaceful offerings to deities, but considers those far less useful than alms offerings to the monastic saṅgha.
-Thus, everything is given its place in a hierarchy of usefulness, in which moral behavior is much more highly regarded than rites and rituals.
+A Buddhist thus aspires to faith in the Triple Gem and values discipline.
+In early Buddhist texts, however, faith does not mean a hostile response to, or lack of recognition of, other deities.
+Although the Buddha refutes the bloody sacrifice of animals, he does not condemn peaceful offerings to deities, but considers those far less useful than alms offerings to the monastic saṅgha.
+Everything is given its place in a hierarchy of usefulness, in which moral behaviour is much more highly regarded than rites and rituals.